ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/configuration/put-client-configuration.dotnet.markdown

-﻿# Operations : How to put client configuration?
+﻿# Operations : How to Put Client Configuration

-**PutClientConfigurationOperation** is used to save client configuration on server.
-It allows to override client's settings remotely.
+**PutClientConfigurationOperation** is used to save a client configuration on the server.
+It allows you to override client's settings remotely.

 ## Syntax